hagemt/net-pet-feeder/README.md

 ### Sorry, I still don't get it.

 You're SOL, dude.
 I'm not saying you should use this to feed your pet.
 I'm just saying I did it, and it works for us.

+It's a mid/moderate intensity (few days) maker project: https://www.reddit.com/r/Petnet/comments/p9tjy7/so_i_made_my_own/

+Only extra hardware: Pi, and Songle 5V DC relays from Amazon (e.g. JBtek or SunFounder board) plus some female-female wires.

+You do need to spend ~$10 total, but no solder (screw terminals) if you just want to drive the feed motor for brief intervals.